 Under California labor law, rest breaks are required for non-exempt employees who work three and a half (3 ½) or more total hours in a day.
-Employees are entitled to a ten (10) minutes of rest period for each four (4) hours, or substantial fraction thereof, worked in a day.10
+Employees are entitled to a ten (10) minute rest period for each four (4) hours, or substantial fraction thereof, worked in a day.10

 If an employer does not allow employees to take meal breaks or rest breaks, the employer will owe the employee one hour’s wages for each break the employee was denied.11

 Employers in the state of California may not require employees to work “off the clock” without compensation.12

 Off-the-clock work may include: